Yordan Alvarez Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- Yankees pitchers combine to rank 19th in baseball in home runs allowed (133 total, 1.2 per game).
+- Yankees pitchers combine to rank 20th in baseball in home runs given up (135 total, 1.2 per game).

-- The righty's last time out was on Sunday against the Baltimore Orioles, when he went 3 1/3 innings, surrendering nine earned runs while allowing 10 hits.
+- His last appearance came on Wednesday, May 31 against the Seattle Mariners, when the left-hander went five innings, surrendering two earned runs while giving up five hits.

+- The 28-year-old has amassed a 5.16 ERA and 8.9 strikeouts per nine innings in 11 games this season, while allowing a batting average of .253 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.